iamdtang/skaterdav85.github.io/_posts/2015-11-28-recommended-tutorials-to-learn-ember-2.md

 keywords: Ember 2 tutorial, how to learn Ember, Ember books, Ember courses, Ember tutorials, learning Ember, Ember 2, tutorial, Ember training, Ember tuts, learn Ember, EmberJS, Ember.js, Best places to learn Ember
 ---

-__Updated on 2/25/2016__

-For those who want to start learning Ember 2, here is a list of my recommendations for the best places to learn Ember.
+__Updated on 2/25/2016:__ For those who want to start learning Ember 2, here is a list of my recommendations for the best places to learn Ember.

 ## 1. CodeSchool - Try Ember (paid)

-CodeSchool released a new version of their Ember course called [Try Ember](https://www.codeschool.com/courses/try-ember).
+CodeSchool released a new version of their Ember course on 2/24/2016 called [Try Ember](https://www.codeschool.com/courses/try-ember) which targets Ember 2 and Ember CLI.
 I tried it out and it is great.
 If you've ever tried CodeSchool before, you know that they deliver awesome quality so you won't be disappointed.

 ## 2. Rock and Roll with Ember (paid)